tsathoqqua/limadocs/docs/source/module/m_decay.rst

 .. c:function:: void set_decay_action(mixed action)

-set_decay_action(string) causes 'string' to be printed this object decays.  set_decay_action(function) causes the function to be called instead.
+string argument - causes 'string' to be printed this object decays.
+function argument -  causes the function to be called instead.